MarySmith5/melon-tasting-reservations/README.md

 HTML/CSS, pytz, Bootstrap

 #### To Test
 This app does not have a a page to create an account.
 To test the functionality of the app, sign in under the fictitious usernames of "MelonLover" or "I8Melons."
+This app is deployed at https://ancient-dusk-30150.herokuapp.com/